About code review

 In order for a review to be efficient, all the participants must want this and they have to treat the review as a tool and not as an end in itself.
 Below are some issues/pieces of advice aimed at making this process more efficient.

-, it is preferable to work in pairs for difficult tasks at least in some moments or on the key part of the task, e.g. design.
+First of all, it is preferable to work in pairs for difficult tasks at least in some moments or on the key part of the task, e.g. design.
 It will imply a “shared” code/solution ownership, which will simplify the review in several ways: the author will not take the criticism to heart as the liability will be shared.
 The decision will be of higher quality as work on it will involve 2 pairs of eyes and a couple of brains.
 And a brave co-pilot will be able to provide backup during a review and protect the author's ideas making it clear that they are not random but quite carefully thought out.

-, in difficult cases and with no partner it is reasonable to conduct a review design prior to solving some tasks.
+Second of all, in difficult cases and with no partner it is reasonable to conduct a review design prior to solving some tasks.
 It will allow people to reduce the risks of solving the wrong task or offer the wrong solution for the correct task.
 Then again, the availability of context after the design solution will allow you to make valid comments during a code review as all the reviewers will be aware of the problem and, at least partially, know the solution.

-, it is reasonable to automate the style issues so they do not arise during the review.
+Third of all, it is reasonable to automate the style issues so they do not arise during the review.
 It will remove the temptation to make off-topic comments, which is useful for keeping the dialogue in comments from turning into a flame.

 In addition, one needs to establish formal or informal limits and rules of play.
 For example, different tools make it possible to express one's actions via comment types and status.
 If you continually close your comments by setting a Won't fix status, it will look rather aggressive.
 In the same way, if a review tool allows “vetoing” a review, it may totally sour relationships.
 Instead of doing this, it's better to simply write/call/approach a person and discuss the issues about his or her solution in person.
 Verbal communication is generally a good dispute-solving tool compared to endless comments.

-, it is important to understand the purpose of the entire thing.
+And, finally, it is important to understand the purpose of the entire thing.
 The purpose of a review is not to demonstrate the superiority of an architect over coders but to make the world:) and the team better.
 Reviews help spread knowledge, patterns and approaches to different task solutions.
 This exchange of experience prevents lame solutions because other members of the team know which problems will follow if the current solution is made.

 But, in general, as with any tool, code reviewing will be useful if it is used according to the designed purpose in a team with skills.
 It means that in case of difficult tasks one needs to work in pairs, even for a short time, apart from reviewing.
 If not implemented, one needs to conduct design review or at least describe one's insights and rationale when publishing the review.
 And it is important to prevent rot in the team and exchanging nasty comments, for nothing good will come of it.